 lunes, 14 de octubre de 2019

 I hated her.
 I could taste my hate.
 It even had a texture to it, sort of slimy going down my throat but hot.
 My hate was hot.
 It made me sweat.
 Great rivulets would pour down my forehead and neck when I thought about our latest fight.
 I would crunch my fists tight till my fingers sometimes turned blue.
-This was to stop myself from punching anything and everything around me, sometimes dreading but wanting to punch her in the mouth till she shut the fuck up with her nagging.
+This was to stop me from punching anything and everything around me, sometimes dreading but wanting to punch her in the mouth till she shut the fuck up with her nagging.

-We had been married almost thirty years.
+We had been married for almost thirty years.
 The first ten were good years; I can even remember some of those with fondness.
 She was still pretty back then.
 Not the heifer she had become now.
 If she kept it up she would need a god damn crane to get her ass out of the armchair she spent most of her day in.
 But after those, the years just got bad.

 It didn’t help that money was scarce.
 It was my difficulty in keeping a steady job that made it so.
 It was not my fault.
 The economy was going down the drain and there was nothing I could do about it.
 That is when her nagging started, even her belittling of me as a man who couldn’t hold down a good job.
 And it just got worse.
 Our fighting took on a mean streak, nasty and hateful.

-We were at Wallmart shopping for crap we didn’t need to fill up a house already filled to the brim with crap.
+We were at Walmart shopping for crap we didn’t need to fill up a house already filled to the brim with crap.
 She started harping on about an astray that I had broken that morning…

 “You just had to go and break it in such a way so that I can’t even paste it back.
-And it was a vintage astray too, cost some good money when I bought it and probably could of sold for double,” she said.
+And it was a vintage astray too, cost some good money when I bought it and probably could have sold for double,” she said.

 “Vintage my ass,” I said low.
-Of course she heard me.
+Of course, she heard me.